Cipher-Daemon/PowerShell-Scripts/Windows/Folders-Files/Get-last-write-and-access.md

 }
-    $Data|Export-Csv -NoTypeInformation -Path $ExportPath }
+    $Data|Export-Csv -NoTypeInformation -Path $ExportPath -ErrorAction SilentlyContinue }

-if($DirectoryToScan -eq $Null -or $DirectoryToScan -eq ''){
-    write-host -ForegroundColor red "Variable path is set to Null!
-Please change the variable to a valid path!"
-}
-elseif (Test-Path $DirectoryToScan){
 ScanDrive
-}
-else {
-    write-host -ForegroundColor red "PATH TO SCAN IS EITHER INVALID, DOES NOT EXIST OR OTHER TOOLS ARE PREVENTING FROM SCANNING!"
-}

 if (Test-Path $ExportPath){
     write-host -ForegroundColor Cyan "CSV File has been successfully exported, you may now open $ExportPath !"
    }else{
-    Write-Host -ForegroundColor Red "Something went wrong while validating the exported CSV file path!"
+    Write-Host -ForegroundColor Red "Something went wrong while validating the exported CSV file path, either it failed to validate or it does not exist!"
 }

 ```